kairsen/i2c_puppet-linux/LINUX.md

 ## Compiling firmware on Linux

-I edit the files in <GIT>/ic2_puppet/all/ using my preferred editor.
-In my case, I use emacs.
-I have the keystroke combination "Control-C M" bound to compile, using
+I edit the files in <GIT>/ic2_puppet/all/ using emacs.
+I have the keystroke combination
+"Control-C M" bound to compile, using

     (global-set-key "\C-cm" 'compile)

-And when I press these keys, emacs saves all files, and recompiles the code.
-I have a small hub with switchable on/off ports, and restart the keyboard into boot mode, and then do a "make install" to load the new firmware
+And when I press "Control-c M", emacs saves all files, and recompiles the code.
+I have a small hub with switchable on/off ports, and restart the keyboard into boot mode, and then do a "make install" to load the new firmware.
+But you can also use vim.
+The makefile assumes the compiled version is in ../build.

 ## GUI Login